pglazkov/ng-firebase-lite/projects/ng-firebase-lite/README.md

 ## How is it different from [angularfire2](https://github.com/angular/angularfire2) or [angularfire-lite](https://github.com/hamedbaatour/angularfire-lite)?
 Those libraries are much bigger and wrap all or most API's from [Firebase SDK](https://www.npmjs.com/package/firebase).
-This library, on the other hand, doesn't attempt to wrap all the API's, but just provides a convinient way to access Firebase SDK in a form of a simple `FirebaseApp` service that you can inject anywhere in your app.
+This library, on the other hand, doesn't attempt to wrap all the API's, but just provides a convinient way to access Firebase SDK by injecting `FirebaseApp` anywhere in your app.

 Here are some of the reasons why you might consider using this library:
 - Bundle size.
 As mentioned above, this library doesn't add much on top of [Firebase SDK](https://www.npmjs.com/package/firebase), so the footprint is tiny.